tamilselvanarjun/auto-ed/docs/mod1.rst

 .. image::
         Step1.PNG

-3. We use the calculator interface to enter our function.
-(Use the backspace key or the "Clear All" button to correct the function if we make a mistake when entering it.)
-With the current release, you must click on the functions on the calculator rather than entering them from the keyboard.
+3. Use the calculator interface to enter our function.
+(Click on the "<-" button or the "Clear All" button to correct the function if you make a mistake.)
+With the current release, you must click on the function buttons on the calculator rather than typing them from the keyboard.

 .. image::
         Step2.PNG